jhbagamasbad/rs-classification/README.md

 NOTE:

 All Python Notebooks were written with the help of ChatGPT.
-For every step/function that was defined/written, I gave detailed descriptions of how it should function properly (e.g.: Computation for Pos1 and Pos2, Rank Score scoring system using lookup tables, etc.).
-I even gave examples when necessary, and I ask two or three computational questions to ensure understanding of the concept for the processes/functions.
+The algorithms for Rank Score and Machine Learning benchmarks were formulated by the authors, but were implemented with ChatGPT assistance regarding structure and package use.
+Player roles under PER and DARKO were determined by obtaining published scores by Hollinger and Medvedovsky and imposing appropriate cutoffs.